lewiskimaru/seamore/README.md

 ### Project development roadmap

-The project currently consists of 3 main components: our custom machine learning models, the electronic system for the AUV (seabot) and the website where users can interact with the models and does the following things.
+The project currently consists of 3 main components: our custom machine learning models, the AUV (seabot) electronic system, and the website where users can interact with the models and do the following things.

 - Identify marine life
 - Identify trash in the ocean